LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

          number.cex = 1,
          col = col)
 ```

-Users can get the following figure.
+Users can get the following figure that shows the predictive effect of different features in cancer detection.

 <center>
     <img